-So if you're interested in knowing more about the OnePlus 12, you've come to the right place — let's get started.
+If you're looking to learn all about the OnePlus 12, you've come to the right place.

 OnePlus 12: Design